rangle/ngCourse2/handout/advanced-angular/directives/creating_a_structural_directive.md

 ```
 [View Example](https://plnkr.co/edit/80AGn8bR4CiyH0ceP8ws?p=preview)

 We use the same `@Directive` class decorator as attribute directives and define a selector in the same way.
 One big difference here is that due to the nature of structural directives being bound to a template, we have access to `TemplateRef`, an object representing the `template` tag the directive is attached to.
-We also add an input property in a similar way, but this time with a `set` handler so we can execute some code when Angular 2 performs the binding.
-We bind `appDelay` in exactly the same way as the Angular 2 built-in structural directives.
+We also add an input property in a similar way, but this time with a `set` handler so we can execute some code when Angular performs the binding.
+We bind `delay` in exactly the same way as the Angular built-in structural directives.

 ```typescript
 @Component({